j0lol/j0lol/README.md

 My site: https://j0.lol

-see my [sourcehut](https://git.sr.ht/~j0lol) for more hits
+see my site for more projects not on github (i use other git forges)

-current hyperfixation is NixOS